braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/windows_universal/analytics/setting_custom_attributes.md

 ## Assigning custom user attributes

-Beyond the attributes above, Braze also allows you to define custom attributes using a number of different data types:
-For more information regarding the segmentation options, and how each of these attributes will affect you, see our ["Best Practices" documentation][1] within this section.
+Beyond the attributes above, Braze also allows you to define custom attributes using a number of different data types.
+For more information regarding the segmentation options, and how each of these attributes will affect you, see our [Best practices]({{site.baseurl}}/developer_guide/platform_integration_guides/windows_universal/analytics/setting_user_ids/#user-id-integration-best-practices-and-notes).

 ### Setting custom attribute values